dpoe2016/zammad-plugin/README.md

 - View open tickets from your Zammad instance
 - Select a ticket to create a feature branch
 - Automatically formats branch names based on ticket ID and title
+- Open tickets directly in your web browser
+- Access settings directly from the tool window
 - Seamless integration with Git

 ## Requirements